How to Categorize Adobe Creative Cloud in QuickBooks (and Xero)

 How do I record an Adobe annual vs monthly subscription differently?

 Monthly: expense the $59.99 each month to Software.
-Annual: cash-basis clients expense the full $720 in the month paid under the §263(a) de minimis safe harbor (since it's under $2,500).
-Accrual-basis clients book $720 as Prepaid Expense, then amortize $60 to Software each month for twelve months.
+Annual: under the 12-month rule (Treas.
+Reg. §1.263(a)-4(f)), you generally deduct the full $720 in the month paid, no matter the dollar amount.
+The $2,500 de minimis safe harbor applies to equipment purchases, not subscriptions, so it doesn't control here.
+Accrual-basis clients have an extra §461 timing wrinkle; many still book $720 as Prepaid Expense and amortize $60 to Software each month for twelve months, but should confirm the timing with their CPA.

 Do I owe sales tax on Adobe Creative Cloud?

-Depends on your state.
-About 22 states tax SaaS subscriptions, including TX, NY, OH, PA, WA, AZ, MA, RI, and CT.
-CA, FL, IL, and OR currently do not.
+Depends on your state, and the rules shift over time.
+As of 2026, SaaS subscriptions are generally taxable in states like TX (taxed as a data-processing service, so about 80% of the charge is taxable), NY, OH, PA, WA, AZ, MA, RI, and CT, and generally exempt in CA, FL, IL, and OR.
+Treatment varies by state and locality, so verify your state's (and city's) current rule before assuming either way.
 Adobe collects sales tax where required and shows it on the invoice.
 If Adobe charged sales tax, book the tax to a Sales Tax Expense account, not Software.

 How do I record an Adobe Creative Cloud refund?